 A PROVEN MODEL

-Sound Outreach and Goodwill were the first two partners to be selected for CSFs.
+In 2016, Sound Outreach and Goodwill were the first two partners to be selected for CSFs.
 Sound Outreach serves as the lead organization for a Center that will incorporate multiple partners in the Hilltop area.
 Other providers include Bates Technical College, Tacoma Urban League, Tacoma Housing Authority, and Northwest Leadership Foundation, among others.
 Goodwill leads the Milgard Work Opportunity Center and serves as a single provider.

 WANT TO HELP?